Posted by SchoolDays Newshound on 08/01/2021. Tags: Parenting

 and when you locate your school click on 'College Progression Stats' on the bottom right of the page.
 Links to whole school evaluations and subject inspections reports can also be found on the same menu.

-Schooldays.ie does not provide 'league table' ranking of schools as very often the progression percentage (as published in the newspapers) is not a true rate of progression as repeat leaving cert students are included in the data from colleges.
-For example it is worth noting in the published newspaper lists this year that the progression rates as reported are not necessarily a 'true rate'.
-The Irish Times highlights that while Mount Anville appears at the top of their list with the highest progression rate, the school is in fact benefiting from a drop of studentswho sat the leaving cert in 2019 as compared to the previous year.
-Another example is Blackrock College which shows a percentage progression rate of 110 %.
+Schooldays.ie does not provide 'league table' ranking of schools as very often the progression percentage (as published in the newspapers) is not a true rate of progression as repeat leaving cert students are included in the data from colleges which results in many of the schools with the highest progression rates in excess of 100%

 Some of these anamolies also arise as information provided by the third level colleges can include all incoming first-year students that attended a given school even though a percentage of them may have sat the exams in previous years, e.g. they may have dropped out of another course and started again or delayed going to college for a year.